iqraizhar72/titanic-analysis-python/README.md

 ## 🖼️ Plots & Visualizations

-The project includes various visualizations to explore and explain patterns, such as:
+The notebook includes several visualizations created using **Seaborn** and **Matplotlib**, such as:

-- Survival count by gender and class
+- Countplot of overall survival counts
-- Age distribution of survivors vs. non-survivors
+- Survival comparison by gender and passenger class
-- Heatmaps showing correlation between numerical features
+- Age distribution by survival status and gender using box plots
-- Countplots and barplots for categorical variables
+- Barplot of fare across passenger classes
-- Pie charts showing survival proportion
+- Countplots for family relationships (SibSp and Parch)

-> All plots are created using **Matplotlib** and **Seaborn**.
+> These plots help reveal key patterns and trends in the Titanic dataset.

 ## 📁 Project Structure

 ├── data/
 │ └── train.csv    # Titanic dataset
 ├── titanic-survival-analysis.ipynb    # Main analysis notebook
 ├── README.md    # Project documentation

 ## 🛠️ Tools & Libraries